MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/system-reqs-sm-2016.md

 ## SQL Server versions

-The following table summarises the support for SQL Server 64-bit Enterprise and Standard versions.
+The following table summarizes the support for SQL Server 64-bit Enterprise and Standard versions.

 > [!NOTE]